This Stuffed Acorn Squash is filled with a cozy bread stuffing with apples, sage, and cranberries. Naturally vegan and easily gluten free!

 - ½ cup vegetable broth

 - 2 tablespoons dried cranberries

 - Pinch nutmeg

 - Preheat the oven to 400 degrees.
-Slice the squash in half and line up on a baking sheet.
+Sprinkle the cavity side of each squash with salt and pepper.
+Place on a baking sheet, skin side up.
 Bake for 30 minutes, or until the squash begins to soften.

 - Heat the olive oil in a medium skillet.
 Add in the onion and celery and sauté until translucent, about 5-7 minutes.
 Add in the apple and sauté for anther 5 minutes.
-Transfer to a bowl and add in the remaining ingredients.
+Transfer to a bowl and add in the toasted bread and remaining ingredients.
 Toss to combine.
-The bread should be moist, but without a lot of extra vegetable broth in the bottom of the bowl.
+If the bread hasn't absorbed all the broth, set it aside for 5 minutes, stirring occasionally.